catseye/Matchbox/README.md

 [Dekker's algorithm][] will not be possible to implement in Matchbox, because it contains a nested `while` loop (see "Limitations", below.)

+Note that these algorithms are generally not needed on modern computer architectures which provide operations like atomic test-and-set.
+They are demonstrated here for their beauty as algorithms and their historical importance only.

 Discussion
 ----------

 ### Why should I care?
-I don't program in assembler! ###
+I don't program in assembly language! ###

-Doesn't matter; you still have race conditions.
+Doesn't matter; you still face race conditions.
 Race conditions are _everywhere_, and every software developer should be familiar with them (I like to use the questions "Can you tell me what a race condition is?
 Can you give me an example?
 Can you tell me about one you had to find